Barry-owino/gittest1/README.md

 My love for Risper is real and cool together
 I just updated this on github and i  want to  pull it to the local repository I guess it work .
+I created a branch named it update-readme and added this line of code I want to get betteer at coding using git and github.
+I am the only code master around...i play alot with codes and files to build sutes and systems.